nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_plan_the_alpha_version">{{ icon_team }} Plan the alpha version (`{{ version_alpha }}`)</span>
 <div id="desc_plan_the_alpha_version">

--- [more details to be added] --
-* What features would you include if you had only one more week?
-* Aim to reach a fully-fledged (albeit unpolished) version of the features
+* **Decide the scope:** Start by deciding what features you would include in the final product !!if you had only one more week to deliver!! them.
+In this iteration, aim to deliver at least a fully-fledged (albeit not-yet-polished) version of those features.
-* Decide the order/timeline, create issues, assign devs
-* Tackle tasks based on priority, while staying breadth-first.
+* **Plan the iteration**: Decide the order/timeline for those features, record that plan using issues, and assign team members to those issues.
+Plan tasks based on priority, while staying breadth-first.
 </div>
 {#====================================================================================================================#}
 <span id="heading_deliver_the_alpha_version">{{ icon_team }} Deliver the alpha version (`{{ version_alpha }}`)</span>
 <div id="desc_deliver_the_alpha_version">

--- [more details to be added] --
+* **Follow the iteration plan** you devised above,  to deliver the features.<br>
+Resist the temptation to try to deliver each of those features/enhancements in one PR.
+It is better to deliver a minimal version first, and improve it through subsequent PRs.
-* As before, manage the iteration and release `{{ version_alpha }}`
+* **Manage the iteration** better than then previous iteration (hopefully), as per what you learned/decided during the `{{ version_mvp }}` postmortem.
-* Smaller steps encouraged.
-Don't be tempted to do the full feature in one PR.
+* **Release `{{ version_alpha }}`.** Include a jar file and detailed release notes.
 <box>

 ##### {{ icon_tip }} Ways to level up your tP game:{.text-success}